tconfrey/BrainTool/_posts/2021-01-14-First-Two-Thousand-BrainTool-Users.md

 Over the next year, in fits and starts, the prototype evolved into its current form, with hierarchical tags and notes, text-file syncing, and tab control.
 Recently I got some positive feedback that it was MVP for more than just me and decided to send it out into the world.

 ### Launch
 I publicly posted a 0.5 version to the Chrome App store around Thanksgiving.
-Then I waited for all the users to find it, anxious to see if others shared my mental model of how to keep track of things.
+Then I waited for all the users to find it, eager to see if others shared my mental model for how to keep track of things.

 And I waited, and waited.
 No surprise in retrospect, but I had assumed I'd at least get to double digit installs without resorting to bribing family members!
 Turns out if you build it, and 'it' is one of 200,000 Chrome extensions, they will not come!
 So I put some energy into 'growth hacking' ... and edged toward double digits.